andreztz/xbotlib/README.md

 And then `python echo.py`.
 You will be asked a few questions in order to load the account details that your bot will be using.
-This will generate a `bot.conf` file in the same working directory for further use.
+This will generate a `echobot.conf` file in the same working directory for further use.
 See the [configuration](#configure-your-bot) section for more.

 Here's the code for the `EchoBot`.